How 20-year-old Rafael Devers became Boston's biggest deadline addition

 Mookie Betts on Rafael Devers

 But May turned into June, June into July, and Devers stayed right where he was.
-Even after Single-A third baseman Michael Chavis got moved to Portland at the end of June, Devers didn't budge.
-Not until after the All-Star break, when the Red Sox ate $48.3 million to cut ties with Pablo Sandoval and released Jhonny Peralta.
+Even after Single-A third baseman Michael Chavis got moved to Portland at the end of June, Devers didn't budge -- not until after the All-Star break, when the Red Sox ate $48.3 million to cut ties with Pablo Sandoval and released Jhonny Peralta.
 That's when Devers finally went to Triple-A, and the way Febles saw it, he would probably stay there for a while.

 "To be honest with you, I was thinking he would go to Triple-A, spend maybe a month and a half, get a September call-up," Febles says.
 "But things came up a little sooner than I was expecting."